Go where the money is: Modeling street robbers’ location choices

 - In most of the cases examined, blocks near locations typically selected for robbery were also more likely to be selected for such crimes.
 There is a “spillover,” in other words, to adjacent blocks, and robbers act near the locations “that their potential victims are heading to or returning from.”

 Overall, the authors found that robbers “were most likely to attack on easily accessible blocks, where legal and illegal cash economies are present.”
 Furthermore they suggested that possible deterrents for street robbers “include law enforcement activity… victim vigilance… and criminal competition,” but an examination of deterrents of criminals was outside the scope of their study and should be further examined in future literature on this topic.
 In sum, the researchers demonstrated that blocks become less attractive for committing robbery, the larger the physical distance to the street robber’s residence and the larger the social distance to the street robber’s racial/ethnic background: “For example, Chicago street robbers prefer blocks nearby their homes and blocks that have majority populations matching their own racial or ethnic background.”

-A related 2012 study from Michigan State University examines how homicide “spreads” spatially in a city and provides insights on the geography of violent crime.
+Related research: related 2012 study from Michigan State University, “Using Public Health Methods to Investigate the Diffusion of Homicide,” examines how homicide “spreads” spatially in a city and provides insights on the geography of violent crime.
 For more on the changing dynamics of many traditionally high-crime urban areas in the United States, see this research review.

 Read the issue-related New York Times article titled "A Soaring Homicide Rate, a Divided Chicago."